Tangalle, South Coast, Sri Lanka

 There is no conventional restaurant as this is a small property.
 All meals are served in the open sided garden pavilion overlooking the sea and created by the in house chef.

 The south coast offers an attractive mix of beaches, history, wildlife and adventure.
 The beaches are secluded, long and unspoiled by overdevelopment.
 An extensive coral reef along the coast, has given rise to several bays, which are ideal for swimming and snorkeling.
-Just four kilometers away from Tangalle is Seenimodara, one of south coast’s best beaches.
+Just four kilometres away from Tangalle is Seenimodara, one of south coast’s best beaches.
 For wildlife enthusiasts, there is the Yala National Park, home to many species of animals including the elusive Leopard.
 Bundala’s wetlands, which combines 20km of beach, lagoons and scrub jungle hosts more than 150 bird species.
 Visit Rekuwa, a small fishing village near Tangalle where a fascinating Marine Turtle Conservation project is helping to save this endangered species.
 Mirissa Water Sports offers several activities including whale watching, snorkeling, sailing, river trips, and sea kayaking.

 Jessica Cator (Staff)